Ben's Toolbox for Logic Pro

 Setting up with automatic articulation buttons is particularly quick: If you drag and drop these buttons onto the Stream Deck, each button counts up its slot independently.
 So you only create the buttons once; They are automatically assigned the correct slot and can then be used by any track with an existing articulation set.
 The stream deck page is therefore quick to set up and can be used universally for different instruments.

-Important: This has to be on the tracks used Shortcut Manager so that Ben's Toolbox can clearly assign the articulation information to the correct track.
+Important: This has to be on the tracks used Monitor CC MIDI FX Plugin so that Ben's Toolbox can clearly assign the articulation information to the correct track.

 A button press has two tasks: If a MIDI event is selected in the piano roll, its articulation is changed to the playing technique pressed.
 If no region or MIDI event is selected for editing, the same key press sets the playing technique for live playing.
 This means you don't have to differentiate between separate editing and live buttons.